embedly/embedly-docs/endpoints/1/oembed.rst

 ^^^^^^^^^^^^^^^^^^^^

 400 Bad Request
   Required "url" parameter is missing.

+  Either "url" or "urls" parameter is reqiured.

-    Invalid URL format, should be http or https resource.
+  Invalid URL format.

   Invalid "maxheight" parameter.

   Invalid "maxwidth" parameter.

+401 Unauthorized
+  Invalid key or oauth_consumer_key provided: <key>, contact: support@embed.ly.

+  The provided key does not support this endpoint: <key>, contact: support@embed.ly.

 403 Forbidden
-    Invalid key provided: , contact: support@embed.ly
+  This service requires an embedly key parameter, contact: support@embed.ly.

 404 Not Found
   URL Not Found, we will log this and determine if usable.

 500 Server issues
    Embed.ly is having trouble with this url.
 Please try again or contact us, support@embed.ly.

 501 Not Implemented
-    Not implemented for format: acceptable values are ``{json, xml}``.
+   Not implemented for format: acceptable values are ``{json or xml}``.

+503 Service Unavailable
+  ``Note``: This happens if our service is down, please contact us immediately: support@embed.ly.

 JSONP Requests
 ^^^^^^^^^^^^^^